Mrdynamic-soni/Rethink-database-docs/README.md

 In addition to being designed from the ground up for realtime apps, RethinkDB offers a flexible query language, intuitive operations and monitoring APIs, and is easy to setup and learn.

-## ere aree some steps to follow to start using rethink database
+## Here are some steps to follow to start using rethink database

 ## *FOR WINDOWS*
 To get started rethink database with windows you need to first dockerise your windows <a href = "https://blog.sixeyed.com/how-to-dockerize-windows-applications/">HOW TO DOCKERISE</a>